plantarum/celtisSSR/README.md

     admixture from each population. population: which of the two populations the sample was assigned to (i.e., had > 0.7 admixture proportion from that species). "mix" indicates hybrids.
+  - **struc-out.csv**: STRUCTURE probabilities for identifying optimal K value.
 - **ssr-screening/**:
   - **ssr-screening.pdf**: Our manuscript describing primer development for this project.
 APPS no longer publishes primer notes, so we don't have somewhere to publish it.
+- **structure-all**: directory for files associated with the STRUCTURE analysis of the complete (mixed ploidy) data.